UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     to 16:30 today.

     This was caused by a problem on the admin nodes that has now been sorted out.

+  - 2024-09 Michael's new filesystem (shared with Young) is being readied for service.

 ### Thomas